lawrencecpaulson/lawrencecpaulson.github.io/_posts/2023-08-31-ALEXANDRIA_finished.md

 A proposal for a programme
 devoted entirely to [homotopy type theory](https://homotopytypetheory.org) (HoTT) had been rejected, but people from that community were invited to *Big Proof*.
-Dependent type theory, whether HoTT or the already established type theory of Coq, was widely assumed to be the future of the formalisation of mathematics.
+Dependent type theory, whether HoTT or the already established type theory of Rocq, was widely assumed to be the future of the formalisation of mathematics.
 I felt very lucky to get funding for a project involving simple type theory and  [Isabelle/HOL](https://isabelle.in.tum.de).